Inferring hemispheric asymmetries of stellar active regions through the information content of astrometric signals: Results

 In reality, this multi-inclination process could be approximated through ensemble analysis of many similar stars at different random inclinations.
 This does not mean individual surface features are recoverable from the data alone; rather, it constrains the distribution of surface properties across the population of similar stars --- i.e. typical spot latitudes, spot filling factors, hemispheric asymmetries, etc. In this sense, the ensemble acts somewhat like a physical prior, replacing the uninformative maximum entropy prior with empirically derived constraints from the population itself.

 As \cite{Luger2021} did, we also revisited the same surfaces as in the prior section for comparison.
-Figures \ref{fig:OneSpotMultiInc}, \ref{fig:ManySpotMultiInc}, and \ref{fig:MessageMultiInc} are the same as the aforementioned surfaces, but they have now been observed from 8 different inclinations (sampled randomly from $\cos(i)$ where $i \in [0, \pi/2]$).
+Figures \ref{fig:OneSpotMultiInc}, \ref{fig:ManySpotMultiInc}, and \ref{fig:MessageMultiInc} are the same as the aforementioned surfaces, but they have now been observed from 8 different inclinations (sampled randomly from $\cos(i)$ where $i \in [0, \pi/2]$); the same 8 inclination values are used across all three figures.
 Note that in all these figures, the null space exhibit zebra-stripe patterns.
-These are numerical artifacts arising from the finite harmonic expansion ($\ell_\text{max} = 30$) and the limited number of inclinations ($8$0.
+These are numerical artifacts arising from the finite harmonic expansion ($\ell_\text{max} = 30$) and the limited number of inclinations ($8$).
 They should not be treated as physical features.